bear7066/jepa/README.md

-# V-JEPA: Video Joint Embedding Predictive Architecture
+# V-JEPA: Video Joint Embedding Predictive Architecture.

 Official PyTorch codebase for the _video joint-embedding predictive architecture_, V-JEPA, a method for self-supervised learning of visual representations from video.